 The characteristic can be demonstrated through extra-curricular activities and qualifications attained previously, related to the job role.
 Look also for the ‘softer’ interpersonal skills that they have, and can continue to develop within the workplace.

-This article has been written exclusively for ByteStart by James Calder, chief executive and founder of Distinct Recruitment which serves a range of business across sectors and sizes, whether that’s large household names or smaller SMEs.
-Distinct is based in Nottingham but helps businesses with their recruitment needs across the country.
+This article has been written exclusively for ByteStart by James Calder, chief executive and founder of Distinct Recruitment which serves a range of businesses across sectors and sizes, whether that’s large household names or smaller SMEs.